 The FSGLI premiums are indeed lower than an outside plans.
 However they aren't meant to be a full life insurance plan.
 The beneficiary is always the service member.
 Conversion options aren't that great.
 Spouses run the risk of paying a lot more over the long run depending on their health situation and coverage needs when they are no longer a military spouse.

-That being said, it’s somewhat silly not to pay for it.
+That being said, it's somewhat silly not to pay for it.
 If you are really tight on cash or not fond of the idea of paying for more than one plan, you can omit it from your life insurance portfolio and save a little.
-In the private market there are level plans that can be purchased for 10, 15, 20 and 30 years.
+In the private market there are level plans that can be purchased for 10, 15, 20, 30 years and beyond if you prefer.

 The most important question military spouses should be asking is "how much life insurance do I need?".
 Military spouses should think about the financial situation their family will be in if they pass away prematurely.
 How does their income(part time or full) contribute to their household?
 Who will take care of the children?
 Ignoring these questions exposes their families to the risk of financial catastrophe.